Waikato/wekaDeeplearning4j/docs/troubleshooting.md

 This extracts the library to `./usr/lib/x86_64-linux-gnu/libgomp.so.1`.
 Afterward set the `LD_PRELOAD` variable to this path as an absolute path and export it as shown above.

 ---------------------------------------------------------------
+## CUDA: Failed to allocate X bytes from DEVICE memory
+#### Issue
+Your network architecture or your batch size consumes too much memory.

+#### Solution
+Use a lower batch size, or adjust your Java heap and off-heap limits to your available memory accordingly to the [official Dl4J memory description](https://deeplearning4j.org/memory).